 - Your baby may drink too much milk too fast, and take in a lot of air in the process.
 These air bubbles fill up the stomach and milk comes out.

-- Overfeeding causes your baby to get too full.
-So milk comes up.
+- Overfeeding causes your baby to get too full, so milk comes up.

-Spitting up is often not due to a formula intolerance or an allergy to something in the nursing mother's diet.
+Spitting up is not often due to a formula intolerance or an allergy to something in the nursing mother's diet.